Strange World (film): Plot

 Meanwhile, Ethan sneaks away from the Venture to find Searcher.
 He befriends an amorphous blue creature, naming it Splat, before being reunited with Searcher, Legend, and Jaeger.
 They are attacked by more Reapers, but are rescued by Meridian and President Callisto and return to the Venture.
 Searcher insists on completing their mission, while Jaeger wants to continue journeying across the Strange World.
 Ethan becomes frustrated with them and their opposing worldviews.
 After another wild encounter, Searcher and Jaeger finally have a heart-to-heart talk and realize that they do respect each other's goals in life.
 They eventually find a cluster of Pando's roots, which is being attacked by the Strange World's creatures.
 When Searcher learns that Ethan wants to explore more of the Strange World, he blames Jaeger's influence on him.
 Ethan angrily jumps off the Venture and on to one of the Reapers, while Searcher follows him aboard a small flying vehicle.
-As they are reconciling, they realize that they have passed through the mountains to the ocean beyond where they see the eye of a giant turtle-like creature.
+In a heated argument, Ethan reveals he does not want to be a farmer.
+As a remorseful Searcher is apologizing, they realize that they have passed through the mountains to the ocean beyond where they see the eye of a giant turtle-like creature.
 The two realize that Avalonia is on the creature's back and that they have been traveling through its body, meaning that the Reapers and all the other creatures are its immune system.

 Seeing that Pando is an infection attacking the creature's heart, they head back to inform the expedition team that Pando must be destroyed, but President Callisto has them locked up to prevent them from stopping the mission while Jaeger furiously sails off to see for himself.
 After Legend and Splat free the family, Searcher and Ethan head to the creature's heart to clear a path for the Reapers, while Meridian takes over the ship and convinces President Callisto to help.
-Jaeger returns and with his help, they break through Pando and the creatures appear and destroy it, bringing the heart back to life and saving the land.
+Just as Jaegar is about to leave, he decides to return, and with his help, they break through Pando and the creatures appear and destroy it, bringing the heart back to life and saving the land.
+Searcher decides to make one last stop in front of the creature's eyes for his father.

-One year later, Ethan and Diazo are in a relationship as they and their friends collect resources from the underground, and Avalonia shifts from Pando energy to wind turbines.
+One year later, Ethan and Diazo are in a relationship as they collect resources from the underground with their friends, and Avalonia shifts from Pando energy to wind turbines.
 Jaeger visits his ex-wife Penelope, who has remarried during his absence, while his relationship with Searcher improves as they run the farm.
 The camera zooms away from Avalonia to show the giant turtle-like creature on an ocean-covered planet.